lgf196/JoL-player/README.md

 #### Properties/Configuration Items

+The following attributes come from the `option` property configuration item

 | Parameter           | Description                                                  | type              | Default value |
 | ------------------- | ------------------------------------------------------------ | ----------------- | ------------- |
 | width               | The width of the video container (required)                  | `number`          | required      |